VDWWD/lego-color-table/README.md

 You can see and download the Studio file on BrickLink here: https://www.bricklink.com/v3/studio/design.page?idModel=439540

-A MS SQL script with the table data is also available.
+An MS SQL script with the table data is also available.